Jamesie O'Connor

-Jamesie O'Connor (born 28 July 1972) is an Irish former hurler who played as a midfielder for the Clare senior hurling team.
+Jamesie O'Connor (born 28 July 1972) is an Irish former hurler who played as a midfielder for the Clare senior team.

 O'Connor made his first appearance for the team during the 1992–93 National League and became a regular member of the starting fifteen until his retirement after the 2004 championship.
 During that time he won two All-Ireland medals, three Munster medals and four All-Star awards.
 He ended up as an All-Ireland runner-up on one occasion.

-At club level O'Connor was an All-Ireland medalist with St Joseph's Doora-Barefield.
+At club level, O'Connor was an All-Ireland medalist with St Joseph's Doora-Barefield.
 He also won two Munster medals and three county club championship medals.

-In May 2014, it was announced that O'Connor would be an analyst and co-commentator for Sky Sports's new GAA coverage.

 Early and personal life

-The son of a Clare-born mother and a Galway father, O'Connor was born in Knocknaheeney, Cork City.
+The son of a Clare-born mother and a County Galway father, O'Connor was born in Knocknaheeney, Cork City.
 As a child he supported the Galway team that won three All-Ireland titles in the 1980s.
 In 1982 the O'Connor family moved to Ennis, County Clare where his father ran his own business.

-O'Connor was educated at Knocknaheeney School of Fighting before later studying at University College Galway (UCG).
-He currently works as a business studies teacher at St. Flannan's.
-James has a lot of family members that include Catherine O'Connor, Thomas O'Connor, and Theodore O'Connor.
+O'Connor was educated at St Flannan's College in Ennis before studying at University College Galway (UCG).
+As of 2017, he was working as a business studies teacher at St Flannan's.
+James's siblings include Christy O'Connor, John O'Connor, Sheila O'Connor and Claire O'Connor.

 Playing career

 College

-O'Connor played with St Flannan's College during a great run of success in the inter-colleges championship.
-A defeat of nearby rivals Shannon Comprehensive in 1989 gave him his first Dr. Harty Cup medal.
-St Flannan's later faced St Kieran's College in the All-Ireland decider; however, O'Connor's side were beaten on a 3–5 to 1–9 score line.
+O'Connor played with St Flannan's College in the inter-colleges championship.
+A defeat of nearby rivals Shannon Comprehensive in 1989 gave him his first Dr Harty Cup medal.
+St Flannan's later faced St Kieran's College in the All-Ireland decider, but O'Connor's side was beaten on a 3–5 to 1–9 score line.

-Flannan's retained the provincial title in 1990 with O'Connor collecting a second Hraty Cup medal following a defeat of Nenagh CBS.
-He later lined out in a second All-Ireland final, however, St. Kieran's College took the title once again following a 2–10 to 0–7 victory.
+Flannan's retained the provincial title in 1990 with O'Connor collecting a second Harty Cup medal following a defeat of Nenagh CBS.
+He later lined out in a second All-Ireland final, however, St Kieran's College took the title once again following a 2–10 to 0–7 victory.

 While attending UCG, O'Connor played in the Fitzgibbon Cup.